-b. c. d. not diminish or cause irreversible damage to the cultural heritage values present on the site, and associated with a heritage site, object or building; protect the fabric and setting of the heritage site, object or building; be consistent with the form, scale and style of the heritage site, object or building; utilise similar materials to those existing, or where this is not reasonable or practicable, neutral materials and finishes; incorporate complementary elements, detailing and ornamentation to those present on the heritage site, object or maintenance, repair and restoration of a site, object or building of cultural heritage value.
+- a. not diminish or cause irreversible damage to the cultural heritage values present on the site, and associated with a heritage site, object or building; - b. protect the fabric and setting of the heritage site, object or building; - be consistent with the form, scale and style of the heritage site, object or building; - d. utilise similar materials to those existing, or where this is not reasonable or practicable, neutral materials and finishes; - e. incorporate complementary elements, detailing and ornamentation to those present on the heritage site, object or building; - f. retain public access where this is currently provided.

+Development is for the preservation, maintenance, repair and restoration of a site, object or building of cultural heritage value.

 Note - A cultural heritage conservation management plan for the preservation, maintenance, repair and restoration of a site, object or building of cultural heritage value is prepared in accordance with Planning scheme policy - Heritage and landscape character.
-The plan is sent to, and approved by Council prior to the commencement of any preservation, maintenance, repair and restoration works. f. building; retain public access where this is currently provided.
-P 280 PO81 No example provided. emolition and removal is only considered here: a. a report prepared by a suitably qualified conservation architect or conservation engineer demonstrates that the building is structurally unsound and is not reasonably capable of economic repair; or b. demolition is confined to the removal of outbuildings, extensions and alterations that are not part of the original structure; or c. limited demolition is performed in the course of repairs, maintenance or restoration; or d. demolition is performed following a catastrophic event which substantially destroys the building or object.
-PO81 PO82 No example provided.
+The plan is sent to, and approved by Council prior to the commencement of any preservation, maintenance, repair and restoration works.

+Demolition and removal is only considered where:

+a. a report prepared by a suitably qualified conservation architect or conservation engineer demonstrates that the building No example provided.

+- is structurally unsound and is not reasonably capable of economic repair; or - demolition is confined to the removal of outbuildings, extensions and alterations that are not part of the original structure; or - c. limited demolition is performed in the course of repairs, maintenance or restoration; or - d. demolition is performed following a catastrophic event which substantially destroys the building or object.

 Where development is occurring on land adjoining a site of cultural heritage value, the development is to be sympathetic to and consistent with the cultural heritage values present on the site and not result in their values being eroded, degraded or unreasonably obscured from public view.

-Infrastructure buffers (refer Overlay map following assessment criteria apply) Infrastructure buffers to determine if the · · · · - Infrastructure buffers to determine if the E82 E83 following assessment criteria apply)PO82 PO83Development within a Bulk water supply following assessment criteria apply) PO82 PO83 E82 E83 Development: a. does not involve the construction of any following assessment criteria apply) PO82 PO83 Development within a Bulk water supply infrastructure buffer is located, designed and constructed to: a. protect the integrity of the water supply E82 E83 Development: a. does not involve the construction of any buildings or structures within a Bulk water supply infrastructure buffer; following assessment criteria apply) PO82 PO83 Development within a Bulk water supply infrastructure buffer is located, designed and constructed to: E82 E83 Development: a. does not involve the construction of any buildings or structures within a Bulk water following assessment criteria apply) PO82 PO83 Development within a Bulk water supply infrastructure buffer is located, designed and constructed to: a. protect the integrity of the water supply pipeline; b. maintain adequate access for any required maintenance or upgrading work E82 E83 Development: a. does not involve the construction of any buildings or structures within a Bulk water supply infrastructure buffer; b. involving a major hazard facility or environmentally relevant activity (ERA) is setback 30m from a Bulk water supply following assessment criteria apply) PO82 PO83 Development within a Bulk water supply infrastructure buffer is located, designed and constructed to: a. protect the integrity of the water supply pipeline; b. maintain adequate access for any required maintenance or upgrading work to the water supply pipeline; E82 E83 Development: a. does not involve the construction of any buildings or structures within a Bulk water supply infrastructure buffer; b. involving a major hazard facility or environmentally relevant activity (ERA) is setback 30m from a Bulk water supply infrastructure buffer. following assessment criteria apply) PO82 PO83 Development within a Bulk water supply infrastructure buffer is located, designed and constructed to: a. protect the integrity of the water supply pipeline; b. maintain adequate access for any required maintenance or upgrading work to the water supply pipeline; PO83 PO84 Development is located and designed to maintain required access to Bulk water E82 E83 Development: a. does not involve the construction of any buildings or structures within a Bulk water supply infrastructure buffer; b. involving a major hazard facility or environmentally relevant activity (ERA) is setback 30m from a Bulk water supply infrastructure buffer.
-E83 E84 Development does not restrict access to Bulk water supply infrastructure of any type or size, d. landscaping or earthworks or stormwater or other infrastructure.
-PO84 PO85 E8 4 E85 Development within a High voltage electricity line buffer provides adequate buffers to high voltage electricity lines to protect amenity and health by ensuring development: Development does not involve the construction of any buildings or structures within a High voltage electricity line buffer. a. is located and designed to avoid any potential adverse impacts on personal health and wellbeing from electromagnetic fields in accordance with the principle of prudent avoidance; b. is located and designed in a manner that maintains a high level of security of supply; c. is located and design so not to impede upon the functioning and maintenance of high voltage electrical infrastructure.
-Overland flow path (refer Overlay map - O assessment criteria apply) verland flow path to determine if the following Note - The applicable river and creek flood planning lev inundation area can be obtained by requesting a flood c els associated with defined flood event (DFE) within the heck property report from Council.
-PO85 PO86 No example provided.
-Development: a. minimises the risk to persons from overland flow; b. does not increase the potential for damage from overland flow either on the premises or other premises, public land, watercourses, roads or infrastructure.
-PO86 PO87 No example provided.
+Infrastructure buffers (refer Overlay map - Infrastructure buffers to determine if the following assessment criteria apply)

+Development within a Bulk water supply infrastructure buffer is located, designed and constructed to:

+- a. protect the integrity of the water supply pipeline; - maintain adequate access for any required maintenance or upgrading work to the water supply pipeline;